 No one owns or governs Antarctica.
-The Antarctic Treaty, signed in 1959, sets aside the continent as a scientific preserve.
+The Antarctic Treaty, signed in 1959, claims the continent as a scientific preserve.
 It establishes freedom of scientific inquiry and bans military activity.

 Ice cores offer a view into the climate history of the planet.
-Long sections of ice, drilled from glaciers and ice sheets, contain tiny bubbles of air and sediment trapped over thousands of years.
-Scientists examine layers of ice, which reveal a 40% rise in atmospheric carbon dioxide since the beginning of the Industrial Revolution.
+Long slices of ice, drilled from glaciers and ice sheets, contain tiny bubbles of air and sediment trapped over thousands of years.
+Scientists study layers of ice, which reveal a 40% rise in atmospheric carbon dioxide since the beginning of the Industrial Revolution.

 Heidi Roop, Ice Core from the West Antarctic Ice Sheet Divide Core (WAIS)

 Chris Linder, McMurdo Station, Ross Island, Antarctica, November 29, 2009

 The Protocol on Environmental Protection—added to the Treaty in 1991—bans all mineral exploration for fifty years.
 Antarctica offers a model of cooperation and preservation for the Arctic as nations begin oil drilling and mining on the seafloor of the Arctic Ocean.

 Top banner image: Lita Albuquerque (American, b.
 1946), Stellar Axis, Constellation 1, 2006; photo by Jean de Pomereu (French, b.
 1969)